SalomePlatform/adao/doc/en/snippets/FeaturePropDerivativeFree.rst

-- The methods proposed by this algorithm **do not require derivation of the objective function or of one of the operators**, thus avoiding this additional cost when derivatives are calculated numerically by multiple evaluations.
+- The methods proposed by this algorithm **do not require derivation of the objective function or of one of the operators**, thus avoiding this additional calculation time when derivatives are calculated numerically by multiple evaluations.